abhishekdholariya/socialfeedpage/README.md

 ### 15. Forgot Password
 Users can reset their password if they forget it by providing their email address.
 A reset password link will be sent to their email.

-# Contact
+# Contributing
-If you have any questions, feel free to reach out:

-Email: abhishekdholariya2001@gmail.com
+Contributions are welcome!
+Feel free to open issues and pull requests to suggest improvements or report bugs.